kvb2univpitt/ontology-store/plugin/README.md

     {code: "OntologyStore",
         forceLoading: true,
         forceConfigMsg: {params: []},
+        roles: [ "MANAGER" ],
         forceDir: "cells/plugins/standard"
     }
 ];
 ```

+> Note that the role for the plug-in is "MANAGER".
+This will hide the plug-in from non-admin users.

 For more information on installing the plug-in, please visit [Web Client Plug-in Developers Guide](https://community.i2b2.org/wiki/display/webclient/Web+Client+Plug-in+Developers+Guide).